hyperledger/indy-hipe/text/connection-protocol/README.md

 # Drawbacks
 [drawbacks]: #drawbacks

 * DIDs be placed on the public ledger.
-This will be improved with micro-ledger work.
+This will be improved with Peer DID work.
 * Public invitations (say, a slide at the end of a presentation) all use the same DID.
 This is not a problem for public institutions, and only provides a minor increase in correlation over sharing an endpoint, key, and routing information in a way that is observable by multiple parties.

 # Prior art